apache/pulsar/site/_includes/explanations/deploying-zk.md

 #### Single-cluster Pulsar instance

-If your Pulsar {% popover instance %} will consist of just one cluster, then you can deploy {% popover global ZooKeeper %} on the same machines as the local ZooKeeper quorum but running on different TCP ports.
+If your Pulsar {% popover instance %} will consist of just one cluster, then you can deploy a {% popover configuration store %} on the same machines as the local ZooKeeper quorum but running on different TCP ports.

 To deploy global ZooKeeper in a single-cluster instance, add the same ZooKeeper servers used by the local quorom to the configuration file in [`conf/global_zookeeper.conf`](../../reference/Configuration#global-zookeeper) using the same method for [local ZooKeeper](#local-zookeeper), but make sure to use a different port (2181 is the default for ZooKeeper).
 Here's an example that uses port 2184 for a three-node ZooKeeper cluster: